somrajroy/AWS3TierArchitecturewithTFModules/README.md

 For Terraform users, the [Terraform Registry enables](https://registry.terraform.io/) the distribution of Terraform modules, which are reusable configurations.
 The Terraform Registry acts as a centralized repository for module sharing, making modules easier to discover and reuse.
 This project utilizes the offical Terraform modules<br/>

 ##### Overall learnings
-- Terraform Automation: Experience the efficiency of infrastructure-as-code using Terraform.
-Rapidly deploy the complex Cloud architecture ease.<br/>
+- `Terraform Automation`: Experience the efficiency of infrastructure-as-code using Terraform.
+Rapidly deploy the complex Cloud architectures with ease.<br/>
 - Terraform structure and naming conventions & variable declarations <br/>
-- Modular Flexibility: Discover the versatility of official AWS Terraform modules, enabling seamless customization and easy integration with specific needs.<br/>
+- `Modular Flexibility`: Understand the efficiency & productivity of official AWS Terraform modules, enabling seamless customization and easy integration with specific needs.<br/>
-- Clean code and reusable code in Terraform.
+- `Clean code and reusable code in Terraform`.
 Leveraged [official Terraform Modules](https://www.hashicorp.com/blog/terraform-modules-on-aws) instead of reinventing the wheel <br/>
 - [Terraform remote state using AWS S3](https://developer.hashicorp.com/terraform/language/settings/backends/s3) and [state locking using Dynamodb](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
 To ensure the reliability and consistency of AWS infrastructure :- have implemented state storage in AWS S3 and DynamoDB.
 This provides with a secure and scalable mechanism for storing and retrieving critical state information.<br/>
 - Terraform best Practices<br/>